Windows 11 Keeps Booting in Safe Mode (Fix)

 Use a command line in Command Prompt

-2. Right-click “Command Prompt” from the search result and select “Run as administrator“.Command Prompt Run as Administrator
+1. Open the Start menu, search for “CMD“, right-click “Command Prompt” and choose “Run as administrator“.Command Prompt Run as Administrator

 Check for system file corruption

-1. Open Command Prompt as an administrator.Run Command Prompt as Administrator Windows 11
+1. First up, you need to open Command Prompt as an admin.Run Command Prompt as Administrator Windows 11

-2. In the Command Prompt window, type sfc /scannow and press Enter.SFC scannow Windows 11
+2. Type sfc /scannow in the window, then hit Enter.SFC scannow Windows 11

-3. The System File Checker tool will scan your system for corrupted files and repair them if possible.
+3. Now, the tool will start checking your system for bad files and fix them if it can.

 Uninstall incompatible software